 Your hair is actually an excellent biomarker of your overall health.
 There are a variety of factors—from illness to hormonal imbalances to poor nutrition to major stress - that can contribute to hair loss.
 If you're experiencing thinning hair or baldness, you need to get to the root of the problem to determine the best treatment.

 The medical term for hair loss is alopecia, and there are two main types of alopecia: telogen effluvium and alopecia areata.
 Telogen effluvium is more common, but less severe.
 This is where the hair follicles stop growing and lie dormant, only to fall out a few months later.
 Fortunately, hair is typically restored within 6 to 9 months.
 On the other hand, alopecia areata occurs when white blood cells attack hair follicles, causing the hair to thin and fall out, usually in patches.
 This type of hair loss may require treatment as hair may not grow back on its own.

-Hair Loss and Hormones:
+Hair Loss and Hormones

-Stress and Hair Loss:
+Stress and Hair Loss

-Hair Loss and Thyroid Imbalance:
+Hair Loss and Thyroid Imbalance

 Hair loss is a typical symptom of thyroid disorders.
 Thyroid disease a form of hormonal imbalance and when the thyroid gland isn't functioning properly, other hormones throughout the body are affected as a result.
-Thyroid-related hair loss is oftentimes preceded by changes in the hair's texture, usually becoming dry, coarse and easily tangled.
+Thyroid-related hair loss is often preceded by changes in the hair's texture, usually becoming dry, coarse, and easily tangled.
 Facial and body hair growth can also be stunted by a thyroid imbalance.
 In fact, a symptom unique to hypothyroidism (underactive thyroid gland) is thinning of the outer edge of the eyebrows.

-Nutrition Deficiencies and Hair Loss:
+Nutrition Deficiencies and Hair Loss

-Hair Loss Due to Medication:
+Hair Loss Due to Medication

 The Solution: Hair Loss Treatment

 The connection between hormones and hair loss is definitive.
-The state-of-the-art tests used by BodyLogicMD affiliated physicians test your testosterone, DHT, thyroid hormones, and cortisol to help you determine if your hair loss is hormonal or genetic.
+The state-of-the-art tests used by BodyLogicMD affiliated physicians assesses your testosterone, DHT, thyroid hormones, and cortisol to help you determine if your hair loss is hormonal or genetic.
 If hormone and/or nutritional levels are imbalanced, natural bioidentical hormone replacement therapy paired with a customized nutrition, fitness and supplement program can bring the levels back to optimal balance and can be an effective men's hair loss treatment.

 While you cannot fight your genes, you can fight the effects of aging and hormonal imbalance.
 Bioidentical hormone replacement therapy with bioidentical hormone doctors has the possibility to not only stop or prevent hair loss but also may help you re-grow the hair you have already lost.